dwysocki/gracedb-server/doc/source/lvem.rst

     if r.status == 201:       # 201 means 'Created'
         print 'Success!'

+Note that the start times are always assumed to be in UTC.
 For users not familiar with Python, there are several other options available for uploading observation records:

 - by using the webform on each event page (scroll down to the 'EM Observations' section and click on 'add observation record').
 However, this method requires